 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – the BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 In order to make the switch from an omnivorous diet to a vegetarian one, there are some common-sense things you should remember:

 Make Sure You’re Getting Enough Calories

-As mentioned above, vegetarians need more calories than they would on an omnivorous diet because of the lower fat nature of their diets which means that it’s crucial that they don’t limit calorie intake too much.
-Vegetables and fruits can be high in sugar, so try to stick with whole grains instead for a better balance of nutrients.
+As mentioned above, vegetarians need to work harder to get enough calories than they would on an omnivorous diet because of the lower fat nature of their diets which means that it’s crucial that they don’t limit calorie intake too much.
+Plant-based fat sources such as nuts, avocado, and olive oil can help increase your calorie intake in a heart-healthy way.

 Ditch Processed Foods In Favor Of Whole Foods

 The typical Westernized diet is full of processed foods which have been stripped from many of their nutrients during the manufacturing/canning process, so try to stick with whole foods instead.
 They contain higher amounts of fiber which helps you feel fuller for longer after eating, too!